astronomer/docs/software/import-idp-groups.md

 description: Import your identity provider's organization structure into Astronomer Software.
 ---

-You can import existing identity provider (IDP) groups into Astronomer Software as Teams, which are groups of Astronomer users that have the same set of permissions for a specific Workspace or Deployment.
-Importing existing IDP groups as Teams lets you quickly onboard staff to Astronomer and provides better control of multiple user permissions.
+You can import existing identity provider (IdP) groups into Astronomer Software as Teams, which are groups of Astronomer users that have the same set of permissions for a specific Workspace or Deployment.
+Importing existing IdP groups as Teams lets you quickly onboard staff to Astronomer and provides better control of multiple user permissions.

 Astronomer Teams function similar to users.
 You can: